Ephesians 5

 People will tell you these things do not matter.
 That there is no cost to living for your appetite.
 That God is not watching.
 That nobody is hurt.
 These are "vain words" - empty, leading nowhere.
 Paul names the consequence: the wrath of God comes on those who believe the lie.

-8For ye were sometimes darkness: but now are ye light in the Lord: walk as children of light: 9(For the fruit of the Spirit is in all goodness and righteousness and truth) 10Proving what is acceptable unto the Lord.
+8For ye were sometimes darkness, but now are ye light in the Lord: walk as children of light: 9(For the fruit of the Spirit is in all goodness and righteousness and truth;) 10Proving what is acceptable unto the Lord.

-To be "light in the Lord" is not something you achieve by trying hard.
 You have been transferred from darkness to light.
 Christ is your light.
 The only response is to walk accordingly - openly, truthfully, without hiding.

 Ephesians 5:11-14Have No Fellowship with the Works of Darkness